 How Can an H-1B Visa Spouse Work?

 An eligible spouse who wishes to work must file Form I-765, Application for Employment Authorization, with supporting evidence of their eligibility.
-If U.S. Customs and Immigration Services approves a spouse’s Form I-765, it will issue the spouse a Form I-766, Employment Authorization Document, which permits the spouse to seek and accept employment in the U.S.
+If U.S. Customs and Immigration Services approves a spouse’s Form I-765, it will issue the spouse a Form I-766, Employment Authorization Document EAD, which permits the spouse to seek and accept employment in the U.S.

 Contact an Immigration Attorney Today